-Although complications are uncommon with this procedure, a tear of the heart or blood vessels, dislodgement of the device, or the development of irregular heartbeats may occur.
+Complications of device closure are uncommon.
+They may include a tear of the heart or blood vessels, movement of the device, or irregular heartbeats.

 If you know you have a patent foramen ovale, but don't have symptoms, you probably won't have any restrictions on your activities.

 If you'll be traveling long distances, it's important to follow recommendations for preventing blood clots.
-If you're traveling by car, stop periodically and go for a short walk.
-On an airplane, be sure to stay well-hydrated and walk around whenever it's safe to do so.
+If you're traveling by car, take breaks and go for short walks.
+On an airplane, be sure to drink plenty of fluids and walk around whenever it's safe to do so.

-After a patent foramen ovale has been diagnosed, you'll likely have numerous questions for your doctor.
+After a patent foramen ovale has been diagnosed, you'll likely have a lot of questions for your health care providers.
 Some questions you may want to ask include: